-- a.
-BIOL 990 (no credit units-fall/winter term) and
+- BIOL 990 (no credit units- fall/winter term) and

-- b.
-BIOL 996 (no credit units- all terms).
+- BIOL 996 (no credit units- all terms).

-- c.
-9 cus of electives (unless waived by CGPS)
+- 9 credit units of electives (unless waived by CGPS)

-- d.
-GSR 960
+- GSR 960

-- e.
-GPS 961 or 962 (if applicable)
+- GPS 961 or 962 (if applicable)

 The requirements for BIOL 990 are met by attending and participating in Graduate Student Symposium and by presenting the research proposal and the results of the dissertation research in a seminar.
 Completion of the research requirement (BIOL 996) is met when the dissertation is successfully defended, and the final dissertation has been submitted to CGPS.